NEEDLE PUNCHED NONWOVENS | Mark Livingstone | SIT

 2. PROCESS

-The needlepunch process is illustrated in fig. 1.
-Needlepunched nonwovens are created by mechanically orienting and interlocking the fibers of a spunbonded or carded web.
-This mechanical interlocking is achieved with thousands of barbed felting needles repeatedly passing into and out of the web.
+The needlepunch process is demonstrated in Fig. 1.
+Needlepunched nonwovens are produced by mechanically orienting and interlocking the fibers of a spunbonded or carded web.
+This interlocking occurs through the repeated use of thousands of barbed felting needles that traverse into and out of the web.

 Fig. 1: Needle punching process

-The major components of the needle loom and brief description of each are as follows:
+The primary components of the needle loom, along with a brief description of each, include:

 2.1 THE NEEDLE LOOM (Fig-2 a & b)

-- The needle board : The needle board is the base unit into which the needles are inserted and held.
-The needle board then fits into the needle beam that holds the needle board into place.
+- The needle board: This is the base unit that holds the needles in place.
+The needle board fits into the needle beam to secure its position.

-- The feed roll and exit roll.
-These are typically driven rolls and they facilitate the web motion as it passes through the needle loom.
+- The feed roll and exit roll: These drive rolls facilitate the web's motion as it passes through the needle loom.

 Fig. 2b: Needle penetration